rajkbess/hackathon/deploy/README.md

 ## Running nodes

 The use of 'build/nodes/runnodes' is not recommended.
-It is has startup order problems when starting so many nodes and web servers.
+It has startup order problems when starting so many nodes and web servers.
 Instead use the bash scripts in the 'deploy' directory (_you must run these from this directory_).
 To start a single node run